 The result should be following four programs, which you can copy to any directory in your path, e.g. /usr/local/bin:

-The present version of RSCW is version 0.1d.
-It only differs from the original version 0.1 in supporting FFTW v3 and a few minor fixes; the decoding algorithms have not changed.
+The present version of RSCW is version 0.1e.
+It only differs from the original version 0.1 in supporting FFTW v3, using GTK 2.0 rather than 1.2 (tnx to Alakalinuxuser for this), and a few minor fixes; the decoding algorithms have not changed.

 Above, a screen shot of RSCW in use is shown, decoding a pre-recorded piece of RS12 telemetry.
 Three windows are shown: an xterm in which RSCW is running, and two (optional) graphical windows.
 One of these shows the spectrum (in green), with a red line indicating the carrier frequency RSCW has chosen.
 The other window shows graphs of several internal "signals": the green line is the magnitude of the signal, the red line the threshold, the yellow line is a signal used for regenerating the bit clock, and the cyan line shows the signal after sampling.
 Finally, at the bottom the decoded characters are shown, both as text and as dots and dashes.

 For more details, read the description of RSCW's algorithm.

 To illustrate the performance of RSCW, here is a .wav-file

 (note: about 300 kB long!)